shubhamchandak94/ProtographLDPC/usage.md

 ## decode.py
 Decodes a received message using the parity check matrix.
+This can be used with any code in the appropriate format, not necessarily generated using this library.

 General usage:
 ```sh